hegetim/publines/README.md

 Publication
 -----------

-Most of the algorithms are described in an upcoming publication at GD2024.
+Most of the algorithms are described in

+Tim Hegemann, Alexander Wolff.
+[Storylines with a Protagonist.](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.GD.2024.26)
+GD2024, vol. 320 of LIPIcs, pp. 26:1–26:22.

 Contributors